5G-ERA/NetApp-Workshop/README.md

 Standalone version of NetApp represents a concept, where complete ML service logic is integrated inside a single application.
 There is only ROS2 communication between robots and ML service.
 Data flow inside the application is based on internal queues (Python).

-ADVANTAGES: Fast processing, latencies close to zero (data processing).
+* **ADVANTAGES**: Fast processing, latencies close to zero (data processing).
 Ready for image sequences dependent processing (e.g. object movement evaluation).

-DISADVANTAGES: Possibly lower number of connected robots to a single instance of the ML service (hardware dependent).
+* **DISADVANTAGES**: Possibly lower number of connected robots to a single instance of the ML service (hardware dependent).

 #### Distributed version

 On the other hand, distributed version combines ROS2 communication with distributed data processing using Celery workers.
 Data for processing are transmitted from ML Service interface (entry point) to workers over *Advanced Message Queuing Protocol (AMQP)*.

-ADVANTAGES: Distributed processing.
+* **ADVANTAGES**: Distributed processing.
 Possibility of scaling using more workers.

-DISADVANTAGES: Slower processing, bigger latencies.
+* **DISADVANTAGES**: Slower processing, bigger latencies.
 A limited number of ML services suitable for distributed processing.

 **Unified communication interface** is important in concept of 5G-ERA ML Services.
 Different ML services require various types of data.
 In our concept, communication between robots and ML service is created in ROS2.